Saikat-Pradhan/Twitter-Sentiment-Analysis/README.md

 - #### This project demonstrates how Machine Learning and NLP techniques can analyze textual data and classify sentiment.

 - #### Users can:
-- Enter any tweet text
+i.
+Enter any tweet text
-- Click Analyze
+ii.
+Click Analyze
-- Instantly get sentiment prediction (Positive / Negative)
+iii.
+Instantly get sentiment prediction (Positive / Negative)

 - #### The model preprocesses text, removes stopwords, applies stemming, vectorizes the text, and predicts sentiment using a trained ML model.